davekilian/davekilian.github.com/_posts/2014-07-12-framing-cpp.markdown

 > Variables are always initialized using a byte copy,
 > but you can pass a pointer by value to share a reference._

-## <a name="part2"></a> Idea 2: Resource Lifetime
+## <a name="part2"></a> 2: Resource Lifetimes Tied to Execution Flow

 One common description of C++ is that it has no automatic memory management.
 Whenever you use `new` to allocate an object, you must later call `delete` to free the memory when you're done with it.
-If you forget to delete this memory, it stays marked as allocated, but your program stops using it.
+If you forget to delete this memory, it stays marked as allocated, but your program stops using it (in other words, the memory gets _leaked_).
-The memory gets _leaked_.
 If you leak enough memory, eventually your program will run out.
-And once it runs out, it basically has two options: fail out or crash.
+And once it fully runs out, it basically has one option: crash.

 Of course, all but the smallest programs require frequent memory allocation.
 So why don't C++ programmers all go crazy trying to track their `new`s and